 Often, the jewelry will scratch and then get tarnished.

-Does gold plated or rose cold plated stainless steel jewelry tarnish?
+Does gold-plated or rose Gold-plated stainless steel jewelry tarnish?

 Even though solid gold jewelry will not tarnish, gold-plated jewelry, as elegant and classy as it looks, will tarnish with time and use.
 The top reason for this is that the gold-plated finish is quite fragile.